logicfish/disdroid-cache/content/2023-03-10-skiving-kirklees-workers-or-secret-cartel-meeting.md.md

 ---
-title: Skiving Kirklees Workers - or Secret Cartel Meeting?
+title: Skiving Kirklees Council Workers - or Secret Cartel Meeting?
 description: Did these workers simply skive off - or did they have other arrangements?
 datePublished: 2023-03-10T19:26:55.741Z
 dateModified: 2023-03-10T19:26:55.855Z